 At either the end of the summer term or the beginning of the new academic year all parents/carers will be invited to a ‘Meet the Teacher’ session to speak with your child's new class teacher.
 The teachers will discuss academic expectations as well as running through pastoral aspects, such as what you need to do if you have a worry or a concern.
 This is a good time to ask any questions you may have about the school year ahead.

 There is only limited parking in and around the school so please walk to school whenever possible.
 If it is necessary to bring your car, please park with consideration for our neighbours and drive carefully with the safety of learners in mind.
 We cone off areas at the front of school; this is for the use of parents with disabled children or for coaches we have booked.

 Our school car park has a clearly marked disabled parking space within the gates and, in the event of needing to use this, access to the school site can be pre-arranged with the school office staff.

 Dropping Off and Pick Ups

-There will be a member of staff supervising the children in the school playground from 8.35am.
-Children should not arrive before this time if they are not with a parent.
-Pre-school children are the responsibility of their parents when they are on the school site.
-Please could you ensure that your child stays off the playground climbing equipment on their way in and out of school as it is out of bounds.
+There will be a member of staff supervising learners in the school playground from 8.35am.
+Learners should not arrive before this time if they are not with a parent.
+All children accessing playground equipment prior to the start of the school day or at the end of the school day, must be supervised by a parent/carer to ensure safety.

-Due to the numbers of people on the playground at the start and end of the day, please could you ensure that all bikes, scooters and skateboards are dismounted at the gate and pushed or carried on the playground area.
-Your child can leave their scooter or bike in our bike shed.
+Due to the number of people on the playground at the start and end of the day, please could you ensure that all bikes, scooters and skateboards are dismounted at the gate and pushed or carried on the playground area.
+Learners can leave their scooter or bike in our bike shed.